7.5 Patient Education: Oral Hygiene, Diet, and Home Care

 Teaching patients without stepping outside the RDA role

-The Dental Board outline assigns patient education 10% within Dental Procedures.
-That is the same weight as direct and indirect restorations or preventive/aesthetic procedures.
-For exam prep, treat education as a clinical duty: the assistant reinforces approved instructions, checks understanding, documents what was reviewed, and alerts the dentist when patient questions require clinical judgment.
+The Dental Board outline assigns patient education roughly 10% within Dental Procedures, the same weight as preventive/aesthetic procedures.
+Treat education as a clinical duty: the RDA reinforces dentist-approved instructions, checks understanding, documents what was reviewed, and alerts the dentist when a question requires clinical judgment.
+The RDA does not diagnose disease or create an independent treatment plan (BPC 1750.1(d)(1)).

-Oral hygiene instruction is more than telling everyone to brush and floss.
-The patient may have orthodontic appliances, implants, bridges, recession, limited dexterity, dry mouth, high caries risk, a new provisional, or discomfort after treatment.
-The assistant should tailor the words and tools to the patient while staying consistent with the dentist's plan.
-Demonstration, teach-back, and written instructions can reduce confusion.
+Oral hygiene instruction is more than "brush and floss."
+The patient may have orthodontic appliances, implants, bridges, recession, limited dexterity, dry mouth (xerostomia), high caries risk, a new provisional, or postoperative discomfort.
+Tailor the words and tools to the patient while staying consistent with the dentist's plan.
+Demonstration, teach-back, and written instructions reduce confusion.

 Education topicRDA reinforcement focusEscalate when